perdidor/Arduino-MDB-UART/README.md

 Electric principal circuit included see MDB_Master.pdf (Copyright (C) 2001 by BonusData AG).

 IMPORTANT:
 1. I RECOMMEND TO CHANGE R4 from 10K to 2.2K as it cannot drive MDB levels when there are more than 1 peripheral device on bus.
-2. See "Full Schematics.png" for wiring diagram.
+See "Full Schematics.png" for actual wiring diagram (tested and worked).
-3. Don't forget common GND)
+2. Don't forget common GND.

 # Credits
 Inspired by MDB-Sniffer project https://github.com/MarginallyClever/MDB-Sniffer